-As of December 31, 2021, we had federal net operating loss, or NOL, carryforwards of \$124.7 million and state NOL carryforwards of \$114.4 million.
-The federal NOL carryforwards have an indefinite life and can be utilized to offset 80% of future taxable income, while the state NOL carryforwards will expire at various dates through 2041.
+As of December 31, 2022, we had federal net operating loss, or NOL, carryforwards of \$163.9 million and state NOL carryforwards of \$148.0 million.
+The federal NOL carryforwards have an indefinite life and can be utilized to offset 80% of future taxable income, while the state NOL carryforwards will expire at various dates through 2042.
 We have recorded a full valuation allowance against our net deferred tax assets due to uncertainties as to their ultimate realization.
-We currently anticipate that there will be no change in our unrecognized tax benefits in the next twelve months.
-As of December 31, 2021, we had no unrecognized tax benefits.